nianeyna/ao3downloader/README.md

 - If you have tried all of the above and it still doesn't work, see below for how to send me a bug report.

 ## Questions?
 Comments?
 Bug reports?
 Feel free to head over to [the discussion board](https://github.com/nianeyna/ao3downloader/discussions) and make a post, or create an [issue](https://github.com/nianeyna/ao3downloader/issues).
-You can also email me at nianeyna@gmail.com if you prefer.
+I prefer to communicate through the above channels if possible, however I understand many of my users don't have github accounts and may not want to make one just for this, so you can also email me at nianeyna@gmail.com if you prefer.
 Please include "ao3downloader" in the subject line of emails about the downloader.
 If you are reporting a bug, please describe exactly what you did to make the bug happen to the best of your ability.
 (More is more!
 Be as detailed as possible.)

 (Please note that while I will absolutely do my best to get back to you, I can't make any promises - I have a job, etc.)